dingherself/dingherself.github.io/teaching.md

 <p style="text-align: right; margin-top: -0.5em;">
     [<a href="https://github.com/dingherself/phil-324">course website</a>]
 </p>

-## Upcoming Course

-### Sex, Gender, and Love: An Introduction to Social Philosophy (new Gen Ed approved for Fall 2024)

-What is sex?
-Is it a mere coincident that the English term ‘sex’ refers to both an activity and a system of categorization?
-How does sex relate to gender and love, and how might the experiences of queer and trans people both complicate and illuminate these connections?
-What counts as having sex in the first place, and what counts as having good sex?
-How should we think about consent, desire, objectification, and sexualization in connection to sexual autonomy and gender equality?
-This course surveys these central questions about sex, gender, and love, and in so doing, aims to introduce students to the burgeoning interdisciplinary field of social philosophy.

 ## Courses Taught

 ### Logic in Law (Fall 2022; Spring 2022)